apluslms/a-plus/exercises/README.md

 	* `xslt_transform` (optional): a name of an XSL style file for transforming expaca XML output e.g. `expaca/xsl/aplus-utf8.xsl`

+7. ### grader.actions.store_user_files
+	Stores files from the submission directory to the user's personal directory.
+	This can be used to store grading output files for future use in grading.
+	* `cp`: a space separated list of *path->path* where the source path is relative to the submission root and the destination is relative to the personal directory of the user.
+E.g., `user/someoutput->output` stores `someout` to `output` file in the personal directory of the user.

 ## Default sandbox scripts

 Following common scripts are provided by default and copied into the sandbox.